apache/couchdb-documentation/src/install/troubleshooting.rst

     … OS Process Error … {os_process_error,{exit_status,139}}

-this is caused by the fact that SELinux blocks access to certain areas of the filesystem.
+this is caused by the fact that SELinux blocks access to certain areas of the file system.
 You must re-configure SELinux, or you can fully disable SELinux using the command:

 .. code-block:: text